 “I move back and look at the skin and hair quality of the coat.
 Some older horses can develop a disease called pituitary pars intermedia dysfunction (PPID), better known as Cushing’s disease.
 What happens there is that horses can present with very long, thick coats inappropriately.
 So you would have a very long-coated horse in the middle of summer.
 That is not normal and that is not comfortable for the horse.”

-For PPID, Wolfsdorf said if during the examination there are increased fat pads over the withers, shoulders or buttocks, it could be due to another diseases called equine metabolic disease where insulin resistance is involved, leading to inappropriate metabolism.
+For PPID, Wolfsdorf said if during the examination there are increased fat pads over the withers, shoulders, or buttocks, it could be due to another diseases called equine metabolic disease where insulin resistance is involved, leading to inappropriate metabolism.

 Final Words